NC Innovations Waiver and Innovations Waiver Waitlist

 • Respite

-A community navigator helps you advocate for yourself while providing support to pursue a life meaningful to you.
+A community navigator helps you advocate for yourself while supporting you in pursuing a life that is meaningful to you.
 Community navigators can help you meet people, identify local activities, and find resources to achieve your goals.
 If needed, a representative may be selected to help you direct your services.

-There are two ways to direct your services and supports: Agency with Choice or Employer of Record.
+There are two ways to self-direct your services and supports: Agency with Choice or Employer of Record.

 Agency with Choice

 Under this model, you work with a health care provider that will hire, supervise, and manage support workers.
 The provider will train, pay the support workers, and manage other administrative duties.
-You, or your legally responsible person, is known as the managing employer.
+You or your legally responsible person will be known as the managing employer.

 Employer of Record

-Under this model, you, your family, or legally responsible person will hire, supervise, and manage support workers.
+Under this model, you, your family, or a legally responsible person will hire, supervise, and manage support workers.
 You will have help from a financial support services agency (FSSA).
-The Employer of Record participates in developing your plan and schedules, trains, and supervises staff, as well as ensures your health and safety.
+The Employer of Record helps develop your plan and schedules, trains and supervises staff, and ensures your health and safety.

 Self-directing your own services may help you: